edgi-govdata-archiving/overview/gsoc/proposal-EfficientDataStorage.md

 2. Clustering based on location
 3. Clustering based on time
 4. Building combined model for clustering based on both the parameters
+5. Storing the diffs in Git-based Version control for Data inspired from Pachyderm.io

 **Deliverables:**
 + Prototype for storing data in such a way that processing it would be quicker + efficient.
 + Framework which accepts new data and stores it according to its date, location + updates existing data.
++ Implementation of diffs in Pachyderm.io inspired Git-based Version control for Data

 **Resources:**
 + **Data** - Data from heterogeneous sources from PageFreeze,